-The genie bound is a lower bound [11], [12] of errors to solve (1).
+The genie bound is a lower bound [15], [16] of errors to solve an under-determined linear system like (1).
 It denotes the optimal performance among all possible methods and is derived in two steps: first, assume that there is a genie that tells us who is actually having an end-to-end flow to whom in the network; then, based on such information and given observations, the least squares estimate is derived to minimize the mean square error of flow rate estimation.
-The genie bound is defined as follows.
+In particular, the genie bound is derived by measuring the error between the true flow rate and the least squares solution to a new equation formed by directly removing zero entries in x (assisted by the genie) in (1).
+In this way, the attacker's use of a particular inference method, such as the \mathcal{L}1 minimization in (2), will have no effect on computing the genie bound, which is a general, method-independent bound, serving as the lower error bound for any inference method.